 The ‘Crown Tail’ betta has a fanned tail of separated tips, quite similar to a spikey Mohawk hairstyle.

-A ‘Half-Moon Tail’ betta has a 180-degree tail spread with straight edges, resembling a half moon.
+A ‘Half-Moon Tail’ has a 180-degree tail spread with straight edges, resembling a half moon.

-The ‘Feather Tail’ betta looks very similar to the ‘Rose Tail’ variety, but the fanned tail has delicate, feathered ends.
+The ‘Feather Tail’ variety looks very similar to the ‘Rose Tail’ variety, but the fanned tail has delicate, feathered ends.

 These are the most common types of betta tails, however other varieties include the ‘Double Tail’, ‘Spade Tail’, ‘Delta’, ‘Super Delta’ and many others.